-In the context of Pastoral Science and Medicine, “natural health” involves improving your health and wellness through use of holistic, biblically-sound natural approaches, non-toxic substances and non-invasive protocols – and by practicing healthy living.
+In the context of Pastoral Science and Medicine, “natural health” involves improving your health and wellness through the use of holistic, biblically-sound natural approaches, non-toxic substances, and non-invasive protocols – and by practicing healthy living.

 Natural health looks at the whole person, attempting to identify the underlying causes of imbalanced conditions, and tailoring health recovery plans to the individual while emphasizing prevention and self-care.

 How does Natural Health compare to conventional medicine?

 Natural health is for people seeking to improve their health by using food and natural supplements as their medicine to help with various health conditions, rather than pharmaceutical drugs, and by practicing healthy living.